Red-collared lorikeet: Taxonomy

 Molecular analysis using mitochondrial cytochrome b showed the red-collared lorikeet is most closely related to a lineage that gave rise to the marigold lorikeet and sunset lorikeet of Indonesia.
 It is more distantly related to the rainbow lorikeet, the two distinct lineages colonising Australia independently.

-No subspecies are recognized, and there is no regional variation.
+No subspecies are recognised, and there is no regional variation.

 "Red-collared lorikeet" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).
 Other common names include orange-naped lorikeet and (incorrectly) blue bonnet.

 Description

 The red-collared lorikeet measures around 26 cm long.
 The feathers of the head and throat are dark brown with blue shafts.
 There is an orange-red band on the back of the neck.
 The chest is orange with red.
 The base of the hindneck is dark blue.
 The wings are green.
 The bill is red.
 The legs and feet are grey-brown.
 The sexes are similar in plumage while the juvenile has duller plumage and a dark bill.

 The red-collared lorikeet is distinguished from the rainbow lorikeet by the latter's green rather than red nape, the lack of a blue mantle and more yellow-green underparts.
 The two may both occur where their ranges abut east of the Gulf of Carpentaria.